Olav Zipser

+Zipser is known as "the Father of FreeFly" and regarded as one of the best skydivers of all time.

+In April 2025, Zipser underwent emergency surgery in Thailand.
+Complications resulted in an above-the-knee amputation of his left leg.
+Zipser announced he intends to participate in the upcoming world record FreeFly attempt despite the amputation.

-The Birth of FreeFly
+Birth of FreeFly

 Zipser started skydiving in the experimental phase of the Accelerated Freefall progression skydiving program in 1986, and immediately began experimenting with non-traditional forms of body flight.
 He studied and trained human aerodynamics in a wind tunnel for four months.
 From that experience he developed a new concept of human body flight, which he called FreeFly.
 First he trained friends, then he developed a professional FreeFly Training and Instruction Program so he could train others to become FreeFly teachers and instructors.

-The First School of Modern SkyFlying
+First School of Modern SkyFlying

 With the objective of researching, documenting, developing, teaching, training, and pushing the envelope of human flight capability, Zipser founded The First School of Modern SkyFlying in 1994.
 He came up with the idea of using Space Balls as independent measuring devices for constant speed (155 mph) and direction (straight down).
 These measurements train and test freeflyers so that they can meet an advanced international standard.

-The Atmosphere Dolphin FreeFly Licence Program
+Atmosphere Dolphin FreeFly licence program

 Consisting of advanced human flight performance tests / a series of predetermined high speed aerobatic freefly manoeuvres around and with at first one then two Space Balls, in 1996 Zipser developed the Atmosphere Dolphin FreeFly License Program and awarded Atmosphere Dolphin FreeFly Licenses AD-A to AD-D. This provided the testing ground for the research and development of freeflying, and opened up the possibility for a number of high-speed human flight air games and competitions.

 Through March 2007, a total of 410 FreeFlyers from 32 nations have achieved Atmosphere Dolphin FreeFly licences.
 Four of those have earned Atmosphere Dolphin AD-D licences.

-The Space Games
+Space Games

 In the early days of FreeFlying, Zipser wanted to bring together the world's then-best freeflyers to research, develop, and document the performance evolution of human freeflight, or freeflying.

 So he devised the first human flight races, air games and competitions.
 Each has an open-class and a pro-class, based on his Atmosphere Dolphin FreeFly Tests.
 He also founded the Space Games, which incorporates double-elimination, one-on-one races; open rounds; competition rounds; the FreeFly Indie 500; the FreeFly Atmosphere Dolphin Challenge; Fastest, Slowest and Furthest competitions; Freestyle; Sky Surf; and 3way and 4way FreeFly Challenges.

 The first Space Games was held in 1997 at Skydive America Palm Beach in Pahokee, Florida.

-FreeFly Officially Recognised
+FreeFly officially recognised

 Zipser won gold at America's first official FreeFly National Skydiving Championships in 2000.
 He competed again, and won gold at the first official Fédération Aéronautique Internationale FreeFly World Skydiving Championships and World Air Games, held in Spain in 2001.